SoftUni/Programming-Basics-Book-JS-EN/chapter-06-nested-loops.md

 - Hooks our function **`drawHandler()`** to the **`click`** event of the **Draw** button.
 - Initial call of **`drawHandler()`** is to fill the stars from our current HTML.

 If you have a problem with the project above **watch the video** at the beginning of this chapter.
 Inside the video, the application is made live step by step with a lot of explanations.
-You can also ask in the **Softuni Forum**: https://softuni.bg/forum.
+You can also ask in the **Softuni Reddit**: https://www.reddit.com/r/softuni/.